 Soccer, baseball, and basketball

 Are x-rays important?

 Yes, they can help rule out fractures, infections and tumors.
-There is no pathognomnic finding for Sever’s disease.
-Fragmentationans sclerosis (increased density) of the calcalneal apophysis is a normal finding.
+There is no pathognomonic finding for Sever’s disease.
+Fragmentationan sclerosis (increased density) of the calcaneal apophysis is a normal finding.

 What are the treatment options?